matman26/nornir_csv/README.md

 nr = InitNornir(config_file='sample_config.yaml')
 ```

-By default, the plugin will look for the files hosts.csv, groups.csv and defaults.csv inside the
+By default, the plugin will look for the files hosts.csv, groups.csv, defaults.csv and
+connection_options.csv inside the
 ./inventory/ directory, but the directory can be changed by specifying the plugin option
 `inventory_dir_path`.
 A sample file such as below can be used: